 So which DSLR should you buy?

 If you're a beginner photographer, there's no better (or cheaper) way to wrap your head around the core principles of photography than investing in a starter-level DSLR.
-Not only will you have the benefits of interchangeable lenses and a viewfinder, but you'll also have the ability to take full manual control over your camera – essential for taking your photography to the next level.
+Not only will you have the benefits of interchangeable lenses and an optical viewfinder, but you'll also have the ability to take full manual control over your camera – essential for taking your photography to the next level.

-However, if you'd describe yourself as more of an enthusiast or professional, then a DSLR is still a very good option to consider.
+If you'd describe yourself as more of an enthusiast or professional, then a DSLR is still a very good option to consider.
 Some of the best photographers in the world shoot with DSLR cameras, from the Nikon D850 to the Canon EOS 5D Mark IV.

 But which is the best DSLR to invest in?
 Well, this will depend on a variety of different factors, from your budget, to your favored photographic genre, to your previous experience.
 While a beginner would likely prefer an affordable and easy-to-use DSLR, more experienced photographers will begin to look at factors such as sensor size, megapixel count, video capabilities and more.
 Meanwhile, professional photographers will be looking for the crème de la crème of DSLRs that will guarantee image quality and durability.